milesflo/park-a-lot/README.md

 3.)
 Change Park WHiz API to take Lag/Lng instead of address because better UX

+3a.) ** Be able to drop a pin and search around that.

 4.) set min-width on search field (or higher page minwidth)

 5.)
 Update the UI.
 Still looks "hella old looking"